openfisca/openfisca-doc/source/coding-the-legislation/40_legislation_evolutions.md

 >ParameterNotFoundError: The parameter 'benefits[housing_allowance]' was not found in the 2017-01-01 tax and benefit system.
 >```

+### Ending a scale at a specific date

-The same thing can be done for a scale by adding a **null** value for the end date across all rates.
+The same thing can be done for a scale by assigning a `null` value for the end date across all rates.

 The following example of `social_security_contribution` ends as of the 1st of January 2017.